llorracc/as.180.369/contrib/zoemchan/zoemchan-prelim-paper/class-notes.md

 # Notes

-- format methodology into proper form & come up with a regression
-- make summary tables for each city and national? maybe better to give more specific analysis for international
 - work on graphs for making data more readable and meaningful
     - clarify what HOLC grades mean
 - migrate stuff to myst